 Acknowledgements.
 The MODIS data used in this study were acquired as part of the NASA's Earth-Sun System Division and archived and distributed by the MODIS Adaptive Processing System (MODAPS).
 ASTER images were obtained with support from the Global Land Ice Measurement from Space (GLIMS).
 Bathymetry data is from Davey (2004).
-Craig Stewart, Pat Langhorne, Paul Woodgate and Ross Venell are thanked for discussions.
-This work is sup-
+The authors appreciate the support of the University of Wisconsin-Madison Automatic Weather Station Program for the wind data (NSF grant numbers ANT-0944018 and ANT-1245663).
+Craig Stewart, Pat Langhorne, Paul Woodgate and Ross Vennell are thanked for discussions.
+We gratefully acknowledge M. Frezzotti and an anonymous reviewer for their comments on the Discussion version of this paper.

-Langhorne, Paul Woodgate and Ross Venell are thanked for discussions.
 This work is supported by the New Zealand Royal Society Marsden Fund, NIWA Core-funded research and Antarctica New Zealand.